jonasbn/til/bash/replace_a_file_in_multiple_directories.md

 # Copy a file to multiple directories

-Nifty little trick when you want to replace a single file in several directories.
+Nifty little trick when you want to replace a single file in multiple directories.

 ```bash
 $ find . -name README.txt -print0 | xargs -0 -I{} cp README.txt {}